braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/segment/segment.md

 #### Server-to-server integration

 Also called "Cloud-mode", this integration forwards data from Segment to Braze's REST APIs.
 Use Segment’s new [Braze Cloud Mode (Actions)](https://segment.com/docs/connections/destinations/catalog/braze-cloud-mode-actions/) framework to set up a Cloud-mode destination for any of your sources.

-However, unlike the side-by-side integration, the server-to-server integration does not support Braze’s UI features, such as in-app messaging, Content Cards, or automatic push token registration.

-There also exists [automatically captured]({{site.baseurl}}/user_guide/data_and_analytics/user_data_collection/#user-data-collection) data (such as device-level fields) that are not available through Cloud-mode.
+Unlike the side-by-side integration, the server-to-server integration does not support Braze’s UI features, such as in-app messaging, Content Cards, or automatic push token registration.
+There also exists [automatically captured]({{site.baseurl}}/user_guide/data_and_analytics/user_data_collection/#user-data-collection) data (such as anonymous users and device-level fields) that are not available through Cloud-mode.

 If you wish to use this data and these features, consider using the side-by-side (Device-mode) SDK integration.